2. Numeric vectors#

 .

-Later we will discuss the read.table and read.csv, which are wrappers around scan that can be used to read tabular data.
-Also, write can be used to export an atomic vector’s contents to a text file.
+Later we will discuss the read.table and read.csv functions.
+They are wrappers around scan that reads structured data.
+Also, write exports an atomic vector’s contents to a text file.

 Figure 2.1 shows the graph of the aforementioned exchange rates, which was generated by calling: